CCBR/METRO/README.md

 module purge
 module load cufflinks samtools

 # Step 1.)
-Build AASAP reference files
+Build METRO reference files
-aasap build --ref-fa GRCm39.primary_assembly.genome.fa \
+metro build --ref-fa GRCm39.primary_assembly.genome.fa \
             --ref-gtf gencode.vM26.annotation.gtf \
-            --output /scratch/$USER/AASAP/refs/
+            --output /scratch/$USER/METRO/refs/
 ```

-### 4. Input AAsap
+### 4. Input METRO

-AAsap has a `input` sub command to generate a MAF input file from one or more MAF-like files.
+METRO has a `input` sub command to generate a MAF input file from one or more MAF-like files.
 Input files will be filtered and merged dependent on user parameters provided.
 These options include: `--vafFilter` which represents the minimum value for average VAF (calculated as t_alt_count/t_depth), `passFilter` which represents the minimum number of input files with a filter rating of "PASS", `--impactFilter` which represents minimum number of input files with an impact rating of either "MODERATE" or "HIGH".

 #### 4.1 Input Synopsis

-The `./aasap` executable is composed of several inter-related sub commands.
-Please see `./aasap -h` for all available options.
+The `./metro` executable is composed of several inter-related sub commands.
+Please see `./metro -h` for all available options.
 The synopsis for the input sub command shows its parameters and their usage.
 Optional parameters are shown in square brackets.

 ```
-$ ./aasap input [-h] --mafFiles MAFFILES \
+$ ./metro input [-h] --mafFiles MAFFILES \
                       --outputdir OUTPUTdir \
                       --outputprefix OUTPUTprefix \
                       [--vafFilter VAFFILTER] \